-- The annual dues assessed all Active and Associate Members shall be One Hundred Twenty Five Dollars ($125.00) per year payable annually, the payment of which may be suspended, when the Executive Committee finds that such payment is not necessary for the proper financing of OCAPL for the annual period suspended, and dues shall cover the cost of the meals at the regular meetings and a subscription to the newsletter and directory.
+- The annual dues assessed all Active and Associate Members shall be One Hundred Fifty Dollars ($150.00) per year payable annually, the payment of which may be suspended, when the Executive Committee finds that such payment is not necessary for the proper financing of OCAPL for the annual period suspended, and dues shall cover the cost of the meals at the regular meetings and a subscription to the newsletter and directory.

 - Membership dues are payable annually on January 1 and will be considered delinquent if not paid within 45 days from January 1.

 - Any member who becomes delinquent in dues for 45 days following January 1 shall be dropped from the membership roll and his membership canceled.

 - Any member whose membership is canceled pursuant to Article IX, 1(b), may make application for reinstatement by: